 Shannon Duty Free is delighted to present our new website showcasing the best of indigenous and innovative Irish design and the most popular products from our stores in the Bunratty Folk Park and at Shannon Duty-Free.

-From remote island origins to household name, we carry the amazing, authentic Aran knitwear, with sweaters and accessories keeping ladies, men, children and babies everywhere snug and stylish.
-Here you’ll also find the crème de la crème of traditional Irish products from the likes of Avoca, Foxford Woollen Mills and Carraig Donn – their exquisite throws, rugs, blankets and clothing made of sumptuously soft lambswool and marvellous mohair are totally à la mode.
+From remote island origins to household name, we carry the amazing, authentic Aran knitwear, with Irish sweaters and accessories keeping ladies, men, children and babies everywhere snug and stylish.
+Here you’ll also find the crème de la crème of traditional Irish products from the likes of Avoca, Foxford Woollen Mills and Carraig Donn – their exquisite throws, rugs, blankets and clothing made of sumptuously soft lambswool and marvelous mohair are totally à la mode.

-For Downton Abbey fans, the cute flapper caps and other contemporary couture by Mucros Weavers will certainly help you look chic with their colourful quirkiness.
+For Downton Abbey fans, the cute flapper caps and other contemporary couture by Mucros Weavers will certainly help you look chic with their colorful quirkiness.
 The beautiful batch of capes and clothing with their tantalizing wool textures, from the homegrown talent of Áine Behan, Jimmy Hourihan and Patrick Francis, are very in vogue.
-And then there’s the eclectic and exciting array of perfumes, pewter, jewellery and button art also on offer.
+And then there’s the eclectic and exciting array of perfumes, pewter, jewelry and button art also on offer.

-We pioneered the duty free concept then and are extremely proud to carry on that legacy now by bringing the best of Irish design to the world.
+We pioneered the duty-free concept then and are extremely proud to carry on that legacy now by bringing the best of Irish design to the world.
 We’re passionate about our products and with shipping to the USA, Canada, Australia, New Zealand and Europe, our website offers our worldwide friends the opportunity to have these perfect presents delivered straight from our shelves to yours.